-Radio Broadcasting offers students the opportunity to gain experience through working in the radio station.
+Radio Broadcasting offers students the opportunity to gain experience through working in broadcast stations.

 To receive degree credit for these activities, the student must register for the appropriate course number.
 These activities are listed under Department Activity Courses.

 By invitation of the Honors Council; see Honors Program section of Undergraduate Catalog.